tdauth/wowr/README.md

 You can change alliances and offer others your services to get an alliance in return.
 This strategy works best for new players who need some support in the beginning.
 Killing bosses and completing quests will give you better items and a big advantage during fights.
+It is always more fun if you communicate with other players and think of your own stories and quests.

 ## New Features